-Children's understanding, knowledge and skills are assessed through observation, discussion, questioning and group participation.
-Staff will do this in creative ways such as: filming pupils speaking or completing group activities, capturing sound bites from class discussions, photocopying collaborative work for individual books, writing thought bubbles reflecting on what has been learnt, role play scenarios, writing a blog, creating a comic strip etc. Questioning is also used to assess RSHE throughout, and at the end of sessions, to gain a deeper understanding of what children have learnt, understood and applied.
+Staff will assess RSHE in creative ways such as: filming pupils speaking or completing group activities, capturing sound bites from class discussions, photocopying collaborative work for individual books, writing thought bubbles reflecting on what has been learnt, role play scenarios, writing a blog, creating a comic strip etc. Questioning is also used to assess RSHE throughout, and at the end of sessions, to gain a deeper understanding of what children have learnt, understood and applied.
 Higher order thinking is developed, and children are encouraged to develop answers in response to: why, how and what if questions.
 Using Blooms Taxonomy is a successful technique as it encourages children to develop their higher order questioning and thinking skills.
-General comments about PSHE will be included in annual reports to parents.